Zerraa/tenacity-tera/content/en/menma-guide/pve-gearing.md

 1. Go the the Kaiator Command center.
 You'll have quest prompts on how to get there if you've never been before.
 2. Smash 'F' on some NPCs then you'll need to clear 2 dungeons to get quest materials.
 3. Go back to Kaiator Command, smash 'f' on NPCs again then you'll do the same at Muhrak's Workshop in Habere.
-4. After talking with Kaia and Fovarth, you'll need to clear Gossamer's Vault (HARD) for quest material.
+4. After talking with Kaia and Fovarth, you'll need to clear Ruinous Manor (Normal) for quest material.
-5. Clear **Gossamer's Vault (HARD)** once.
+5. Clear **Ruinous Manor (Normal)** once.
 6. Go back to Muhrak's Workshop and finish the quest.
 You'll get a token Black Shard and Nodule for your effort.
 7. You can now use Kaia's Anvil to upgrade to Kaia / mythic whenever you have the required materials.